The Labour Group holds elections for officers and regional representatives every year.

 Each board has a named LGA Labour Group lead member, who acts as Chair, Vice-Chair or Deputy Chair.
 They are considered the lead spokesperson in this policy area for the LGA Labour Group and are expected to be the main political contact with the relevant shadow Cabinet member in Parliament, and ensure effective communication and engagement with Labour in local government via a shadow Cabinet Sounding Board.
 LGA Labour board members are also expected to actively participate in the LGA Labour Group’s engagement with Labour’s front bench teams through membership of a Sounding Board.

 Appointments are then made by Labour Group Officers, using the principles outlined below.
-Please do not contact the office for updates - all candidates will be notified following approval by the LGA Labour Executive on 16 July:

 Labour Group Appointment Principles